 Why You Will Love This Guide

-There are many types of cannabis oil on the market today, and there is a lot to consider.
-But have no fear!
+There are many types of cannabis oil on the market today, and there are a lot of factors to consider in order to get the right option for you.

-The Different Types of Cannabis Oil
+Types of Cannabis Oil

-Below we will explore the many different types of cannabis oil that you can make at home or purchase from my online shop
+There are so many different types of cannabis oil that you can make at home or purchase from my online shop

-I will break the different cannabis oil types down into subcategories:
+First, lets break the different cannabis oil types down into subcategories:

 • Hemp seed oil – non-intoxicating cooking oil that contains no cannabinoids